vitoriagarcia/twitter_pipeline_airflow/README.md

 ```bash
 airflow/airflow.cfg
 ```
-Contains the corrent path to the folder containing your code
+Contains the correct path to the folder containing your code